Astra Tower (Jakarta)

 Astra Tower is a skyscraper located at Jalan Jenderal Sudirman in Jakarta, Indonesia.
 It is an office building with 63 floors and a private helipad.
 The podium of the tower has retail space and a food court, and a 1,000-person capacity conference hall.

-Menara Astra's customized office space has six-star amenities.
-A Toyota showroom occupies its first floor.
+The tower hosted several diplomatic missions such as the Embassy of Cyprus and the European Union Delegation Office both located on 38th floor.
+On 2025, Albania opened its embassy in the tower, first time since Indonesia and Albania established diplomatic relations in 1965.

 Also in the same complex are the Anandamaya Residences on an area of 2.4-hectares, comprising three residential towers named Anandamaya Residences 1, 2 and 3.
 The total project cost US$600 million.

 PT DAIKIN Airconditioning Indonesia, officially chose Menara Astra building as the new DAIKIN Indonesia headquarters.
 It was announced in August 22, 2023.